GendySparrowhawk/Jacob_H_Portfolio/README.md

 Then I am brought to a page where I see my works in progress When I click Video editing
 Then I see my videos listed in a column
+###my code
+All code present was written from the gorund up by me with heay referances taken from various sites and tutorials in and out of class.